jacobdwatters/Flag4j/README.md

 - Random Vectors
 - Random Tensors

-### I/O
-- Read/Write tensors, matrices, and vectors to/from a file.
+### I/O: Read/write tensors, matrices, and vectors to/from a file.
+- Serialization (all types)
+- Matrix Market Exchange Format (all real/complex dense and sparse matrix types)
+- CSV format (only supported for `Matrix` and `CMatrix`)